PhilipGriffith/AHPy/README.md

 The global and target weights of the Compare objects in a hierarchy are updated as the hierarchy is constructed: each time `add_children()` is called, the parent object's global weight is set to 1.0 and all of its descendants' global weights are updated accordingly.
 For this reason, the order in which the hierarchy is constructed is important.
 While it is possible to construct the hierarchy in any order, **it is best practice to construct the hierarchy beginning with the Compare objects on the lowest level and working up**.
 This will insure that the global weights of each lower level are always properly computed as the hierarchy is built.

 The precision of the target weights are also updated as the hierarchy is constructed: each time `add_children()` is called, the precision of the parent object's target weights is set to equal the lowest precision of its child objects.
 Because low precision propagates up through the hierarchy, this means that the final target weights will always have the same level of precision as the hierachy's least precise Compare object.
-This also means it is possible for the precision of a Compare object's target weights to be different from the precision of its local and global weights.
+This also means that it is possible for the precision of a Compare object's target weights to be different from the precision of its local and global weights.

 ### Compare.complete()

-**If the hierarchy is *not* constructed beginning with the Compare objects on the lowest level and working up, the final step MUST be to call `complete()` on the Compare object at the hierarchy's highest level**.
+**If the hierarchy is *not* constructed beginning with the Compare objects on the lowest level and working up, the final step of construction MUST be to call `complete()` on the Compare object at the hierarchy's highest level**.
 This will insure that both the target weights and the global weights of each Compare object in the hierarchy are correctly computed.

 ### Missing Pairwise Comparisons